-- facilitates meetings in a manner that allows for open dialogue and full participation to achieve consensus among council members; - works with the pastor to prepare the agenda for council meetings.
+- facilitates meetings in a manner that allows for open dialogue and full participation to achieve consensus among council members; - works with the pastor to prepare the agenda for council meetings. - attends the Diocesan Pastoral Council (DPC) twice a year.

 The vice-chairperson